miner/clj-ftp/README.md

 Note: FTP is considered insecure.
 Data and passwords are sent in the clear so someone could sniff packets on your network and discover your password.
-However, FTP access is useful for dealing with anonymous FTP servers and situations where security is not an issue.
+Nevertheless, FTP access is useful for dealing with anonymous FTP servers and situations where security is not an issue.

 ## Available on Clojars